Psychology and Counseling Faculty

 Faculty, Counseling

 Elizabeth Frei is an American psychologist and Swiss-recognized psychotherapist.
-She has a doctorate in psychology from the University of Central Florida and completed her postdoctoral residency at the University of Wisconsin-Madison School of Medicine and Public Health.
-She has been living and practicing in Switzerland since 2011.
-In addition to teaching at Webster, she sees clients and trainees through the c2 praxis in Biel-Bienne.
-She is passionate about neuroinclusivity, equity in healthcare and social justice.
+She holds a doctorate in psychology from the University of Central Florida and completed her postdoctoral residency at the University of Wisconsin-Madison School of Medicine and Public Health.
+She has practiced in Switzerland since 2011.
+In addition to teaching at Webster University Geneva, she sees clients and trainees at c2 praxis in Biel-Bienne.
+Her work focuses on neuroinclusivity, health care equity and social justice.

 Daniel Johnston